 where?
 The promenade is located next to the Royal Palace.
 The closest metro stops to it are Principe Pio, Piramides, and Legazpi.

 when?
 As an open public space there are no hours for the promenade.
 Of course, it is busiest on afternoons and weekends, when people are not at school or at work, and on nice days.
 It is advisable to avoid the area late at night, when there are not many people around.

-spent will be associated with restaurants, bars, bike rentals, and other
+associated with restaurants, bars, bike rentals, and other such